Updated Mar 01, 2026

-Yes.
-Across the National Student Survey (NSS) open-text category on communication with supervisors, lecturers and tutors we analyse 6,373 comments, and tone sits lower in medicine than many other areas: Medicine & Dentistry records −10.6 and Subjects allied to medicine −7.5.
-Within Medicine (non-specific), students rate course communications at −43.4 and scheduling/timetabling at −33.5, pointing to operational communication—rather than pedagogy—as the main brake on learning and wellbeing.
-This category captures routine student–staff exchanges across the sector, while Medicine aggregates general medicine programmes; the insights below shape how to organise contact, feedback and placement communication in practice.
+communication with supervisor, lecturer, tutorMedicineIn medical education, communication gaps often show up as operational friction: unclear timetables, shifting placement details, and slow replies.
+Across the National Student Survey (NSS) open-text category on communication with supervisors, lecturers and tutors, we analyse 6,373 comments using our NSS open-text analysis methodology, and sentiment sits lower in medicine than in many other areas: Medicine & Dentistry records −10.6 and Subjects allied to medicine −7.5.
+Within Medicine (non-specific), students rate course communications at −43.4 and scheduling/timetabling at −33.5, pointing to operational communication, rather than pedagogy, as a key brake on learning and wellbeing.
+This category captures routine student–staff exchanges across the sector, while Medicine aggregates general medicine programmes.
+The insights below show how to organise contact, feedback and placement communication in practice.

 How should medical students communicate with academic staff?

 Frequent, structured contact with supervisors, lecturers and tutors boosts learning, particularly when programmes standardise channels and response norms.
-Ambiguity in instructions or feedback delays undermine students’ ability to connect theory to clinical practice.
-Programmes that publish office hours, provide back‑up contacts when clinicians are on service, and set a simple “reply within X working days” norm reduce missed messages.
-Naming a primary supervisor and clarifying when to use the VLE forum versus email prevents scatter and supports progression.
+Ambiguous instructions or delayed feedback can make it harder for students to connect theory to clinical practice.
+Programmes that publish office hours, provide back‑up contacts when clinicians are on clinical service, and set a simple “reply within X working days” norm reduce missed messages.
+Naming a primary supervisor and clarifying when to use the VLE forum versus email reduces scatter and supports progression.

 What works in email and online communication?

 Email enables precise queries, but unmanaged inboxes slow decisions.
-Setting expectations for response times, using VLE discussion boards for common questions, and keeping a single “source of truth” for decisions and assessment updates cut duplication.
-Teams can monitor response patterns and escalate messages when supervisors are on leave or in clinics.
+Setting expectations for response times, using VLE discussion boards for common questions, and keeping a single “source of truth” for decisions and assessment updates cuts duplication.
+Teams can monitor response patterns and route messages to a back‑up contact when supervisors are on leave or in clinics.
 Short written summaries after meetings, posted to the VLE, provide an accessible record for students juggling placements and on‑campus teaching.
+For a programme-level view, see communication in medicine courses.

 How can student-staff interaction in clinical settings be improved?

 Placements rely on adaptable but predictable communication.
-Time‑pressed supervisors balance patient care with teaching; students benefit when programmes schedule brief, protected debriefs and establish who to contact for day‑to‑day issues versus assessment queries.
-Proactive check‑ins at key placement points, and written confirmation of adjustments, reduce attrition and help students translate clinical exposure into assessed learning.
+Time‑pressed supervisors balance patient care with teaching, so students benefit when programmes schedule brief, protected debriefs and make it clear who to contact for day‑to‑day issues versus assessment queries.
+Proactive check‑ins at key placement points, plus written confirmation of adjustments, reduce attrition and help students translate clinical exposure into assessed learning.

 What is the impact of poor communication on student wellbeing?

-Unclear guidance and slow feedback increase stress and erode belonging.
-Where course communications and timetabling are unstable, students report uncertainty about expectations and limited opportunity to course‑correct.
+Unclear guidance and slow feedback increase stress and erode belonging (see sentiment analysis for UK universities for how we interpret open-text tone).
+When course communications and timetabling are unstable, students report uncertainty about expectations and limited opportunity to course‑correct.
 Setting transparent feedback turnaround expectations, publishing assessment briefs and marking criteria in one place, and maintaining reliable contact routes protect wellbeing and improve attainment.

 How should advocacy and feedback mechanisms operate?

-Student representatives and real‑time platforms such as Unitu work best when teams acknowledge issues, act, and report back.
+Student representatives and real‑time platforms such as Unitu work best when teams acknowledge issues, take action, and report back (see what student voice means and how it is collected).
 In Medicine, student voice comments trend negative when concerns disappear into inboxes.
-A short, regular “you said/we’re doing” update—owned by a named lead—closes the loop and lifts sentiment across communication, organisation and student voice themes.
+A short, regular “you said/we’re doing” update, owned by a named lead, closes the loop and lifts sentiment across communication, organisation and student voice themes.

 Which technologies enhance communication without adding burden?